JimMarshall35/chaos-chess/README.md

 Uses nodejs/express/socket.io.
 Client uses three.js

 Play it here: https://www.biomorphic.co.uk
-Its a working prototype - it's somewhat playable on mobile note - you now have to sign in with google - it doesn't store any data however
+Its a working prototype - it's somewhat playable on mobile.

+note - you now have to sign in with google - it doesn't store any data, however